Thursday, November 3, 2011

 Monday, August 22, 2011

-I have run the NYC Marathon 3 times, plus three more marathons out of town.
+I have run the NYC Marathon 3 times, and three more marathons elsewhere.
 I’ve dealt with adversity: under-training, under-tapering, near-fainting, horrific cramps, and hunger so bad I nearly chewed my fingers.
 My last effort was nearly perfect, because I finally learned how to prepare properly in the last few days before the race.
 Here's how you can do the same.
-It's long, but so is the race!

 THE TAPER

 Yes, it’s maddening.
 But no, you’re not ruining all your training by taking it easy these last few days.
 Relax, continue to recover, the race will come soon enough, and your legs will be ready.
-I just saw a quote by a runner: "undercooked is better than overcooked."
-What he meant was that tapering too much is WAY better than tapering too little.
+As one runner Tweeted, "undercooked is better than overcooked."
+Tapering too much is WAY better than tapering too little.
 Take it easy!

 NUTRITION

-The most important thing you can do right now is eat smartly right through race day.
+The most important thing you can do in the last weeks before the race is to eat smartly, right through race day.
 I took this for granted and thus screwed it up badly in my fifth marathon, and had my most disappointing effort.
-I got it precisely right in my last, and ran my fastest final 10K ever, even though I hadn't trained enough.
+I got it precisely right in my last, and ran my fastest final 10K ever, even though I hadn't trained very much.

 For the 7 days leading up to the race, food is fuel that will drive your engine on Sunday.
 Hydrate adequately (but don't overdo it!!), and eat LOTS of fruit, veggies, the right kind of carbs, and protein.